abhi3700/toe_contracts/README.md

 * The ride (commission/surge-free) price is not going to be decided by the market maker, but rather via Bancor Algorithm.
 * During lockdown situations, there will be no buy/sell of rides.
 This is to prevent price inflation in situation, where actually the platform is not being used.
 Because, the rides will be added to the ride_quota only if there is a finished ride.
 * The ride asset will be added on every ride completion.
+* There has to be some activity (ride, voting) every 6 months.